Men’s Issues

 Starting medications

-Your doctor will put you on an antiepileptic medication to control the seizures.
-Sometimes it can take several weeks or months before the best medication and dose are determined for you.
+Your doctor will prescribe an antiseizure medication to control the seizures.
+Sometimes it can take several months before the best medication and dose are established for you.
 During this time, it is worth keeping a diary of your seizures, symptoms and any medication side-effects you experience.

 If you feel your medication is not working for you, or you have side effects that impact your life, raise this with your doctor so you can work together to find the best treatment.
 There are many different medications used for epilepsy.